10 winter activities to keep your kids happy

 The DLTK website has tons of craft ideas and worksheets for young children, including a goldmine of toilet paper roll puppets, including animals, historical figures, and fairy-tale and nursery-rhyme characters.
 My kids have made dozens of these puppets and they play with them for months.
 Simply choose a template and print it out, let your child color it, cut it out and glue it around a toilet paper roll.
 Instant puppet!

 5. Arrange a toy trade with a friend.

-The magic of new Christmas toys starts to wear off in February, unfortunately.
+The magic of new Christmas toys starts to wear off quickly, unfortunately.
 One fun way to spice things up is to arrange a “Toy Trade” with a friend or neighbor.
 Let your child help put together a basket of toys he or she no longer wants and trade them in for a friend’s basket.